Ntsiki-Nonjo/ChatFam/README.md

 # Peer to Peer Architecture
 Using Java or Python, program an instant messaging client.
 You may use any protocol of your choice, or create your own.
-> Mark Criteria\
+> Mark&emsp;-&emsp;Criteria\
-> 40%&emsp; - Text-based client capable of sending a message\
+> 40%&emsp;-&emsp;Text-based client capable of sending a message\
-> 50% - Text-based client capable of sending and receiving messages\
+> 50%&emsp;-&emsp;Text-based client capable of sending and receiving messages\
-> 60% - Text-based client capable of sending and receiving messages over a single connection to a target IP\
+> 60%&emsp;-&emsp;Text-based client capable of sending and receiving messages over a single connection to a target IP\
-> 70% - GUI client capable of sending and receiving messages, and alerting you when a target IP is online\
+> 70%&emsp;-&emsp;GUI client capable of sending and receiving messages, and alerting you when a target IP is online\
-> 80% - GUI client allowing for multiple chats\
+> 80%&emsp;-&emsp;GUI client allowing for multiple chats\
-> 90% - GUI client with aliasing rather than IP addresses, or allowing encryption\
+> 90%&emsp;-&emsp;GUI client with aliasing rather than IP addresses, or allowing encryption\
-> 100% - GUI client at a professional and usable level\
+> 100%&emsp;-&emsp;GUI client at a professional and usable level\